One binary instead of eight systems

 vs Elasticsearch

-GreyCat's text_search brings BM25/BM25F, fuzzy, phrase, proximity and hybrid (keyword + vector) search into one binary, alongside the graph and temporal data it describes.
-Elasticsearch remains a powerful, battle-tested distributed search cluster with a deep feature set and aggregations; GreyCat trades that distributed footprint for a single self-contained engine.
+GreyCat's text_search brings BM25/BM25F, fuzzy, phrase, proximity and hybrid (keyword + vector) search into one binary, alongside the graph and temporal data it describes — one engine to run, secure and keep in sync instead of a separate search cluster.

 Top